-A Continuity of Care document (CCD) is a health record document standard used to share patient health information electronically.
-In Open Dental Clinical Summaries and Summaries of Care are sent in the CCD format.
+A Continuity of Care document (CCD) is a health record document standard used by United States offices to share patient health information electronically.

 The following information shows on a CCD.

-Patient Information: Name, Birthday, Ethnicity, Language, Sex and Race are set on the Patient Edit window.
+- Patient Information: Name, Birthday, Ethnicity, Language, Sex and Race are set on the Edit Patient Information.

-Medications: A list of all medications in the Patient's Medication List (inactive and active).
+- Medications: A list of all medications in the Medications list (inactive and active).

-Procedures: All procedures in the patient account which are not treatment planned and not referred out, including completed and existing procedures.
-The code and description that shows on the CCD is the Proc Code and Description as entered on the Procedure Code Edit window.
+- Procedures: All procedures in the patient account which are not treatment planned and not referred out, including completed and existing procedures.
+The code and description that shows on the CCD is the Proc Code and Description as entered on the Procedure Code.

 Any cross coding in the Procedure Code List does not affect the CCD (e.g. medical codes, alternate codes).

-If any procedure has a SNOMED CT Body Site entered on the Procedure Edit - Medical tab, an additional Body Site column will show under Procedures on the CCD.
+If any procedure has a SNOMED CT Body Site entered on the Procedure - Medical Tab, an additional Body Site column shows under Procedures on the CCD.
 If no body site is entered, this column is hidden.

-Reason for Referral: This content will change based on which document is being generated/sent.
+- Reason for Referral: This content changes based on which document is being generated/sent.
 The text cannot be edited.

-Custodian: The NPI of the Practice's default provider and the practice address and contact information.
-For practices with a single provider, will be the same as the author.
-For Clinics, will probably be the NPI of the organization instead of a person.
+- Custodian: The NPI of the Practice's default provider and the practice address and contact information.
+For practices with a single provider, this is the same as the author.
+For Clinics, this is probably the NPI of the organization instead of a person.